 - using seaports/Logistic Centres/Freight Villages and being parts of main EATL supply chains, 7; - d.
 Imbalance of trade flows (westbound-eastbound) poses more problems to inland transport modes that to maritime, since unit cost of returning empty wagons, trucks, and containers is higher; - e.
-Many physical and non-physical barriers along the inland EATL render transport operations difficult, costly, time consuming and uncertain.
+Many physical and non-physical barriers along the inland EATL render transport operations difficult, costly, time consuming, unpredictable and uncertain.
 These include: - Inadequate, underdeveloped and poorly maintained road and rail networks, and bottlenecks and missing links; - Long delays at borders, cumbersome and inefficient controls, together with mandatory transit convoys, multiple cargo checks en route, numerous agencies at borders have to approve documentation and numerous fiscal charges payable in some parts of the routes; - f.
 Absence of a harmonized customs transit regime along all EATL road routes poses serious problems to EATL road transport8; - g.
 High transit tariffs, fees and fiscal charges that add unnecessary transport costs in some parts of the inland EATL routes9; - h.
-Transport restrictions, rules and procedures that are frequently changed without notice: - i.
+Transport restrictions, rules and procedures that are frequently changed without notice; - i.
 There is a wide spread corruption along some EATL road routes forcing international operators to illegal payments; - j.
 There are safety concerns in some parts of the EATL road routes and lack of security to international operators; - k.
-Many border posts are poorly equipped and some are closed; - 1.
+Many border posts are poorly equipped and some are closed; - l.
 International road permit quotas that reduce competition are adopted along EATL, while granting of visas to professional drivers is cumbersome and costly; - m.
 In some parts of EATL rail rates are not competitive, not published, and have to be negotiated separately.
 Moreover there are even hidden charges and lack of common through tariffs for container transport; - n.
 Although many truck hauliers along EATL countries are now private, transport monopolies (public or private) are still in place in some counties operating under high tariffs and inadequate level of services; - o.
 Due to the high number of transit countries involved in inland EATL routes and many border crossings, heterogeneous transport and transit rules and regulations are real barriers to international transport and trade; - p.
-Limited institutional and human resource capacities; - q.
-Inaction, lack of coordinated action or insufficient action in addressing non physical obstacles persisting in many parts of the inland EATL routes resulting to unnecessary border crossing delays, undue increase of transport costs, prolonged and uncertain time-delivery that discouraging shippers to use inland EATL routes; - r.
-Non devotion of the necessary investment in developing priority transport infrastructure by EATL countries, aggravated by lack of sufficient funds due to other competing urgent needs in a number of EATL countries (health, education, housing, etc.); - s.
-A weak part or missing link in one country can render a whole EATL route economically unviable for international transport;
+The heterogeneity of existing transport and transit rules and regulations along the inland EATL routes, makes the collection, consolidation and update of relevant data more difficult; - q.
+Limited institutional and human resource capacities; - r.
+Inaction, lack of coordinated action or insufficient action in addressing non physical obstacles persisting in many parts of the inland EATL routes resulting to unnecessary border crossing delays, undue increase of transport costs, prolonged and uncertain time-delivery that discouraging shippers to use inland EATL routes;